Nebukam/mkfont/docs/_sources/docs/views/explorer-content.md

 {% include header_card %}

 >This is an overview of the Content Explorer.
-Selecting items in here will change the contents of the [Font Viewport](viewport-unicode).
+Selecting items in here will change the contents of the {% include lk id='Font viewport' %}.
 >It allows you to quickly find your way through the ton of existing Unicode slots & code points, and easily select which you want to include in your font.
 >*Any active selection will be reset*
 {: .comment}